-This seasoned coaching trio, lauded Thursday by Samuels for their superb blend of work experience, basketball teaching ability and strong work ethic, will immediately join forces with the new FAMU head coach in his Rattler Basketball renaissance efforts.
+This seasoned coaching duo, lauded Thursday by Samuels for their superb blend of work experience, basketball teaching ability and strong work ethic, will immediately join forces with the new FAMU head coach in his Rattler Basketball renaissance efforts.

 Martin, who has served as a head coach both on the collegiate level at Davis & Elkins College in Ohio (2009-13), and in the European League with the Ockelbo (Sweden) Basketball Club (2004-05), comes to FAMU from the University of Wyoming, where he spent the past school year as an academic advisement coordinator for Men’s Basketball and Swimming and Diving.